Janaksunuwar/AMRprediction_HomologyModeling_Docking/README.md

 (base) @user$: python Ml_run.py

 Then, run the respective .py files of each bacteria to get  to get individual ML performance outputs of all three sets.
-These outputs would be named separately in the same directory.
+These outputs would be named separately and output would be in the same working directory/path

-(base) @user$: python Klebsiella_Run.py
+eg: To run ML models for all three sets for Klebsiella (base) @user$: python Klebsiella_Run.py

+To plot the F1 score comparision, run Plot_F1.py as following.
+This will output the F1 scores compared amongs all three sets.
+(base) @user$: python Plot_F1.py